gabinsane/multimodal-vae-comparison/README.md

  - **Weights** - download the pretrained weights
  - **Config** - config to reproduce the results

+Please note that we are currently preparing weights compatible with the newly-added Pytorch Lightning framework.
+For evaluating the models using the weights provided below, please checkout the following revision: abd4071da1c034b6496f98e2ff379a92f0b92cde

 In brackets we show standard deviations over the 5 seeds.